News

 QUALIFICATIONS

-• Criminal record and vulnerable sector check are required upon hiring
+• Criminal record and vulnerable sector check upon hiring, Child Abuse Registry Check

 REQUIRED ABILITIES, SKILLS AND COMPETENCIES

-• Strong ability to work in a team
+• Ability to work independently and as part of a team

 WORKING CONDITIONS